 We’re sure that the new OS version will revolutionize the personal computing industry, allowing users to immerse themselves in an impressive never-before-seen 3D environment.

-Microsoft is determined to further innovate the tech world and the Creators Update is only the beginning.
+Microsoft is determined to further innovate the tech world and the upcoming OS version is only the beginning.
 According to sources from inside the company, VR is the next step.

 Windows 12 is all about VR

 Yes, you’ve read that right!
 Our sources from the company confirmed that Microsoft is planning to release a new operating system called Windows 12 in early 2019.
 Indeed, there will be no Windows 11, as the company decided to jump straight to Windows 12.